zakrywilson/zakrywilson.github.io/_posts/2016-03-11-is-null-or-empty-method.md

 }
 {% endhighlight %}

-Not ground-breaking, but it might just make things a little easier and cleaner.
+Not groundbreaking, but it might just make things a little easier and cleaner.